-Gabriela has more than 10 years or experience managing international development programs, including programs funded by USAID, USDA, US State Department, World Bank and various private foundations.
-She joined IESC in 2014.
+Gabriela has more than 10 years of experience managing international development programs, including programs funded by USAID, USDA, US State Department, World Bank, and various private foundations.
+She joined IESC in 2013.
 Her current work focuses on value chain development and market-driven agriculture.
-Gabriela has managed program implementation in Latin America, Africa, Asia and Eastern Europe.
+Gabriela has managed program implementation in Latin America, Africa, Asia, and Eastern Europe.
 Prior to joining IESC, Gabriela managed a diverse range of programs across sectors, from food security and education to workforce development at Counterpart International and the Nature Conservancy.
-A native of Quito, Ecuador, Gabriela in fluent in English, Spanish, French, and Italian.
+A native of Quito, Ecuador, Gabriela is fluent in English, Spanish, French, and Italian.
 She holds an M.S. in nonprofit management from the University of Maryland.

 Courtney joined IESC in 2016 after beginning her career at DAI, bringing experience managing programs across a wide variety of technical focuses in Africa, Southeast Asia, and most recently, Afghanistan.
 Courtney is responsible for ensuring the success of her programs through managing daily operations over the life of the program, organizing efficient startups and closedowns, and collaborating with the program team to achieve technical objectives.
 Additionally, Courtney has spent significant time in the Afghanistan office supporting her program team in a range of roles.
 Courtney holds a bachelor’s degree from the University of Illinois at Urbana-Champaign.
 More about Courtney.

 Brynn Miller joins the Trade and Market Driven Agriculture practice area as a Program Associate supporting the Dominican Republic Exporting Quality Program in 2019.
 Prior to joining IESC, Brynn was a Kid’s Program Manager at the Light and Leadership Initiative in Huaycan, Peru, where she worked with children needing supplemental access to educational resources.
 Additionally, she was a Peace Corps volunteer in Nicaragua where she trained and coached young community entrepreneurs to build upon business ideas.
 She has experience working in Washington D.C. as an executive assistant for Capital Seniors Housing, a private equity real estate firm.
 Brynn has a B.A. in Economics from St. Mary’s College of Maryland.